If you have been dreaming of a sanctuary, this property may well be your dream come true.

 Three separate structures surround this courtyard.
 The original 1BR/1BA Hexagon (1,140sq.ft), the 2BR Guesthouse (1,012sq. ft.) and the office/studio ( 512sq.ft.) all finished with enviable attention to detail and quality and all combining the elements of nature.

 Angelika’s personal touch, exquisite taste and attention to detail are all over these shelters.
 From Diane’s site: she personally selected and adorned the homes with custom finishes like Venetian plaster, stone mandalas, bespoke hardware, handmade doors and cabinets, Indonesian pebbles, and stained glass.
-The compound boasts eco-friendly and people friendly aspects like solar power ( 3 systems) , well water with the incredible Grander Technology filtering system, water catchment, a dome greenhouse, and drip irrigation.
+The compound boasts eco-friendly and people friendly aspects like solar power ( 3 systems) , well water with the incredible Grander Technology filtering system, water catchment, a dome greenhouse with the exterior being covered in similar materials to what Pro-Tect Plastics can provide for outdoor greenhouses and drip irrigation.
 The homes also feature subfloor radiant heat, grid-tie-interface, and broadband.
 Other creature comforts are the oversized 2 car garage and hot tub.

 Along with all of the above, both timeless beauty and the modern, state of the art amenities, the property comes with a rich and intriguing history.